StacyKioko/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 12-newest_files: ls -t | head : The script displays the 10 newest files in the current directory

 Task 13-unique:sort | uniq -u: The script takes a list of words as input and prints only words that appear exactly once.

+Task 14-findthatword:grep -i root /etc/passwd: The script displays lines containing the pattern “root” from the file /etc/passwd